Lucian Adams

 Lucian Adams (October 26, 1922 – March 31, 2003) was a United States Army soldier during World War II who received the Medal of Honor for single-handedly destroying enemy machine gun emplacements to re-establish supply lines to U.S. Army companies.
 He also received the Bronze Star and Purple Heart for his heroic actions in Italy.

 Early life and education

-Adams was born on October 26, 1922, in Port Arthur, Texas, as one of twelve children in a large Mexican-American family.
+Adams was born on October 26, 1922, in Port Arthur, Texas, as one of twelve children (nine brothers and three sisters) in a large Mexican-American family.
 He attended Port Arthur High School and enlisted in the Army in February 1943, after spending two years in a wartime plant making landing craft — just like the ones that would carry him to the shores of Italy and then France in the U.S. invasion of Europe.